Singapore Entrepreneur Pass Frequently Asked Questions

 A newly issued and renewed EntrePasses would be valid for a period of up to one year.
 If the applicant needs a longer duration, he or she will need to put forth the reason and it can be looked into on a case by case basis.

 I am an existing EntrePass holder.
-Will I need to meet the new “innovativeness” criteria?
+Will I need to meet the new innovation criteria?

-No. Existing EntrePass holders can continue to operate their businesses without the need to meet the innovativeness criteria.
+No. Existing EntrePass holders can continue to operate their businesses without the need to meet the innovation criteria.
 However, please note that you will need to ensure that you apply for renewal on time.
-If you are late in your application for renewal of your pass, you will be subjected to the new criteria.
+If you are late in the renewal application of your pass, you will be subjected to the new criteria.

-If I have secured investment from a venture capitalist, how can I prove "innovativeness"?
+If I have secured investment from a venture capitalist, how can I prove my innovation?